 NOTE: It is best to NOT prewash preprinted fabrics such as panels and border prints.
-Fabrics go through many manufacturing processes and there may be some size variations.
-If you are using a border print or a panel and are unable to cut the strips to the size mentioned above, cut the pieces to a size that works for your fabrics and adjust any other measurements accordingly.
+The fabric goes through many processes to be delivered to the consumer and there may be some size variations.
+If you're unable to cut the panels/border prints to the sizes mentioned above, cut the pieces to a size that works for your panels and adjust any other measurements accordingly.